desiro/silentMutations/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.

+## Reference

+Please cite [SilentMutations](https://doi.org/10.1101/424002) if you find our tool useful.

 ## Workflow overview

 ![workflow](https://github.com/desiro/silentMutations/blob/master/workflow.png "(a) extract sequences and remove unpaired codons (b) create possible codon permutations (c) keep only mutants with a weak mutant-WT fold mfe (d) keep only double-mutants with similar double-WT fold mfe (e) minimize fold mfe of single-mutants")